Emmycraft/shopApi/README.md

 # shopApi
-Fullstack application  for online shoping store using ejs and express.js
+Fullstack application  for online shopping store using ejs and express.js